MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-development-environments.md

 This methods interactively authenticates a user on devices with limited UI (typically devices without a keyboard):

 1. When the app attempts to authenticate, the credential prompts the user with a URL and an authentication code.
-1. THe user visit the URL on a separate browser-enabled device (a computer, smartphone, etc.) and enters the code.
+1. The user visits the URL on a separate browser-enabled device (a computer, smartphone, etc.) and enters the code.
 1. The user follows a normal authentication process in the browser for the Microsoft Azure Cross-platform Command Line Interface (which means your terminal window).
 1. Upon successful authentication, the application is authenticated on the device.

 For more information, see [Microsoft identity platform and the OAuth 2.0 device authorization grant flow](/azure/active-directory/develop/v2-oauth2-device-code).

-Device code authentication in a development environment enables the same broad permissions as [CLI-based authentication](#cld-based-authentication) and should be used with the same [precautions](#precautions) .
+Device code authentication in a development environment enables the same broad permissions as [CLI-based authentication](#cli-based-authentication) and should be used with the same [precautions](#precautions) .

 ### Enable applications for device code authentication